kjswedberg/kjswedberg.github.io/week1.md

 I also read though [this article](https://towardsdatascience.com/this-will-make-you-a-command-line-ninja-93a51cdb16b1), which was posted to Discord.
 The article is about using command lines.
 I had done very simple tasks using the command line terminal during high school on Windows 8, however a lot of the information in the article was new to me.
 So I found an tutorial about the Linux command line for begineers that I am planning on going through sometime.
 That tutural is located [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).

+## Wednesday, May 20, 2020

+This morning, I started out by going through the ERDC Purchase Request Document and marking down the information that I could find for power usage.
+I was not able to find the power usage for all of the items.
+I was able to find how much power was supplied by any power supplies, the approximate output power supplied by the 6 V solar panel, the rated power range for the 3 pin Female DC Power Jack Panel, and approximate power used by the Strip of 150 Neopixels.
+For the 22AWG solid core hook-up wire, I was able to find a current rating of 3.0 A.